Month: October 2020

 Picture of a hand holding several twenty dollar bills

-Great companies with great products or services and great management teams make it much easier to be successful, but anyone who is prepared, curious, focused, motivated, and has a system that they follow can become successful anywhere.
+Great companies with great products or services and great management teams make it much easier to be successful, but anyone who is prepared, curious, focused, motivated, and has a system they follow can succeed anywhere.

 My experience has shown the following to be true:

-1. Without preparation and understanding of your prospect, their customers, and their competition you are unlikely to succeed.
-This understanding provides the foundation for asking relevant questions to both understand the real need and to effectively qualify a deal in or out.
+1. You are unlikely to succeed without preparation and understanding of your prospects, their customers, and their competition.
+This understanding provides the foundation for asking relevant questions to understand the real need and effectively qualify a deal in or out.

-2. Most sales occur because a Product or Service solves real and immediate business problems, or ties into strategic business initiatives.
+2. Most sales occur because a Product or Service solves real and immediate business problems or ties into strategic business initiatives.

 3. Your early goals should be around getting the meeting, having real discussions, understanding problems from your prospect’s perspective (including the terminology they use to describe those problems), and helping them describe what success “looks like to them” and why that is important (logically and emotionally).
 At this stage, you are learning and positioning, not selling.

 4. Deal qualification is an essential skill that enables you to focus your time and efforts where you are most likely to succeed.
-The faster you are able to “qualify out” a prospect that is not a good fit the better it is for you and that prospect.
+The faster you can “qualify out” a prospect that is not a good fit, the better it is for you and that prospect.
 Eternal optimism is not a plan for filling your pipeline.

-5. If you have a supporting team then make sure that everyone understands the situation, their role and contribution to success, and what you want them to focus on.
+5. If you have a supporting team, ensure that everyone understands the situation, their role and contribution to success, and what you want them to focus on.
 Never assume that things will just fall into place on their own.

 6. Have a repeatable process to track activities, measure progress, and identify the best next steps.
 Remember, “To measure is to know.”
 (Lord Kelvin)

 7. The sale is not over until your new Customer is happy.
-Become their internal advocate within your own organization and you will be rewarded with the customer’s trust, loyalty, and repeat business.
+Become their internal advocate within your organization, and you will be rewarded with the customer’s trust, loyalty, and repeat business.

-Ideally your Sales Leadership Team has defined a Sales Strategy, created a couple of repeatable Sales Plays and compelling supporting materials such as: Success Stories; Case Studies; ROI and TCO charts; brief but targeted Demos; and realistic Product Comparison information for internal use.
+Ideally, your Sales Leadership Team has defined a Sales Strategy and created a couple of repeatable Sales Plays and compelling supporting materials such as Success Stories; Case Studies; ROI and TCO charts; brief but targeted Demos; and realistic Product Comparison information for internal use.
 These become the foundation for repeatable and scalable success.

-But, if that is missing then collaborate with your peers, seek guidance from your leadership, and get creative.
-Remember, you are ultimately responsible for your own success so don’t allow things to become excuses or a crutch.
+But, if that is missing, collaborate with your peers, seek guidance from your leadership, and get creative.
+Remember, you are ultimately responsible for your success, so don’t allow things to become excuses or a crutch.
 In the words of the Buddha, “There are three solutions to every problem: Accept it, Change it, or Leave it.”

-To help ensure success you will need to follow a Sales Methodology.
+To help ensure success, you will need to follow a Sales Methodology.
 Here is a link to a good high-level overview from Spotio.com.
 I’ve used several and there are pros and cons to each.
 None of them effectively addresses the successful progression from:

 1. Initiation, Understanding, and Qualification.